 Cozy tent above the cold Kaskawulsh Glacier.
 Just for the record, we practiced our best "leave no trace" camping methods here in this pristine location.
 Photo © copyright by Jack Brauer.

 Sunrise above the Kaskawulsh Glacier.
 Photo © copyright by Jack Brauer.

 On this trek we had plenty of opportunities to hone our river crossing skills.
 Canada Creek in particular can test one's patience since you have to cross at least a dozen or so of the ice cold river braids, some of which can be quite fast flowing.
 For the sketchier crossings our preferred method is for me to cross facing upstream with Claudia standing right behind me, holding me with her arms.
 Not only does this method break the force of the flow for the person behind, but the person behind helps to support the one up front.
 It works really well!
 We each also brought an extra pair of trail runner shoes specifically for river crossings, which was invaluable.
 Photo © copyright by Jack Brauer.

 After a third and final evening at the Canada Creek campsite, we hiked all the way back out along Slims River.
 Photo © copyright by Jack Brauer.

 With all the grizzly tracks, river crossings, the glacial valley, desolate mountains, and trailless miles, this trek definitely felt quite wild.
-Certainly a lot more wild than the average Colorado backpack trip back home!
+Certainly a lot more wild than the average backpack trip back home in Colorado!
 And although a week prior we had never even heard of Kluane National Park, our memorable trek here ended up being one of the highlights of our summer!